breuleux/ovld/README.md

 ambig(8, 8)  # ???
 ```

-You may define an additional function with signature (int, int) to disambiguate:
+You may define an additional function with signature (int, int) to disambiguate, or define one of them with a higher priority:

 ```python
 @ovld